bali-nebula/go-assembly-language/README.md

 (CDSN) file located
 [here](https://github.com/bali-nebula/go-assembly-language/blob/main/v3/syntax.cdsn).
-It provides a framework for parsing, manipulating and formatting documents containing Bali Assembly Language™ (BASM) which can then be compiled into bytecode that runs on the Bali Virtual Machine™ (BVM) running in the Bali Nebula™ cloud environment.
+It provides a framework for parsing, manipulating and formatting documents containing Bali Assembly Language™ (BASM) which can then be assembled into bytecode that runs on the Bali Virtual Machine™ (BVM) running in the Bali Nebula™ cloud environment.